bdogger/simple-deployer/README.md

 To run using a config file named config.yml in the same directory

-    $ simple_deployer
+    $ cli_deployer

 To run specifiying a config

-    $ simple_deployer /path/to/my_config.yml
+    $ cli_deployer /path/to/my_config.yml

 **Why**

-I no longer needed a continuosintegration environment, so no more Jenkins!
+I no longer needed a continuos integration environment, so no more Jenkins!

 In the time it would take to find something else that did what I needed, I could write my own deployer.